CSUChico-CSCI340/final-project/README.md

 	* Go
 	* Java
 	* Other (get approval)
-* How much does Docker virtualization impact the performance of threads compared to a native system in one of the following languages?
+* As an Extra Credit question: How much does Docker virtualization impact the performance of threads compared to a native system in one of the following languages?
 	* C
 	* Python
 	* Rust